Here’s where we’ll try and answer your Frequently Asked Questions…

 What is an intertidal zone?

 This is the space between the high tide and the low tide.
 The area that belongs to the sea but which is not always covered by water.
-On the Gwent Levels this is the large expanse of mud visible at low tide beyond the sea wall.
+On the Gwent and Somerset Levels this is the large expanse of mud visible at low tide beyond the sea wall.
 In the Sundarbans it is a similar stretch of mud but this area is creeping inland as the sea levels rise and coastal erosion increases.

 Why are these lighthouses here?